 Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
 Shadow HRA: ppSPA potentially affected?
 Shadow HRA: Could the proposal have likely significant effects on the ppSPA? the district.
 This policy could have an air pollution effect, therefore this should be considered further at the Appropriate Assessment stage.
 Development within the district has the potential to increase visitor numbers at the site and cause disturbance from recreation.
 Appropriate Assessment is required to consider the impacts further.
-ST2 - Residential Growth in Rural Bassetlaw (1,297 new homes across five Large Rural Settlements and 523 homes across 31 (of 34) Small Rural Settlements) Residential development Economic development Increase in vehicle traffic Increase in recreation pressure Air pollution Disturbance from recreation Birklands and Bilhaugh SAC Uncertain: recreation The Sherwood Forest Visitor Centre is within 150m of the Birklands and Bilhaugh SAC, and is likely to attract visitors from within the district.
+ST2 - Housing Growth in Rural Bassetlaw (1,318 new homes across five Large Rural Settlements and 494 homes across 30 (of 34) Small Rural Settlements) Residential development Economic development Increase in vehicle traffic Increase in recreation pressure Air pollution Disturbance from recreation Birklands and Bilhaugh SAC Uncertain: recreation The Sherwood Forest Visitor Centre is within 150m of the Birklands and Bilhaugh SAC, and is likely to attract visitors from within the district.
 Therefore, this should be considered further at the Appropriate Assessment stage.
 Sherwood Forest ppSPA Uncertain: air pollution and recreation Given the small number of houses dispersed amongst various rural settlements it is considered unlikely this policy would impact upon Sherwood Forest ppSPA as a result of increased population and recreation alone.
 However, overall growth in the district and surrounding areas could lead to significant in-combination effects on recreation.
 This policy alone would not be expected to cause a significant increase in traffic in the District and therefore air pollution.
 However the overall provision of new

 Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
 Shadow HRA: ppSPA potentially affected?
 Shadow HRA: Could the proposal have likely significant effects on the ppSPA? homes and associated economic development in the District is likely to relate to an increase in population and therefore result in an increase in traffic flows on roads throughout the District.
-This policy could have an air pollution effect in- combination with other policies, namely those that would result in additional development in the District.
+This policy could have an air pollution effect incombination with other policies, namely those that would result in additional development in the District.
 Therefore, this should be considered further at the Appropriate Assessment stage.
-ST5- Worksop Central (Around 700 new dwellings and supporting commercial/community uses) Residential development and associated infrastructure, services and facilities Economic development Increase in vehicle traffic Increase in recreation pressure Air pollution Disturbance from recreation Birklands and Bilhaugh SAC Uncertain: Recreation Central Worksop is located around 13.5km from Sherwood Forest Visitor Centre.
+ST5 - Worksop Central (approximately 238 dwellings by 2038 through completed sites, sites with planning permission, new site allocations in the Worksop Central DPD and/or from unallocated sites and supporting commercial/community uses) Residential development and associated infrastructure, services and facilities Economic development Increase in vehicle traffic Increase in recreation pressure Air pollution Disturbance from recreation Birklands and Bilhaugh SAC Uncertain: Recreation Central Worksop is located around 13.5km from Sherwood Forest Visitor Centre.
 The Sherwood Forest Visitor Centre is within 150m of the Birklands and Bilhaugh SAC, and is likely to attract visitors from within the district.
 Therefore, this should be considered further at the Appropriate Assessment stage.
-Sherwood Forest ppSPA Uncertain: air pollution and recreation The screening of this policy considers the provision for at least 660 new dwellings, associated infrastructure and commercial development.
+Sherwood Forest ppSPA Uncertain: air pollution and recreation The screening of this policy considers the provision for approximately 238 new dwellings, associated infrastructure and commercial/ community development.
 Central Worksop is located approximately 2km away from the ppSPA at the nearest point.
 Whilst details will be set out in a DPD to follow the Local Plan, this policy sets the framework for such development.
-The provision of new homes and economic development is likely to relate to an increase in population and
+The provision of new homes and economic development